DylanMThompson1997/GetServer/README.md

 # GetServer
 This is a server that queries the Northwind database using HTTP GET requests in a LINQ syntax, and publishes the results to a web page

 To view the code that comprises the server, view the lone C# file.
-To actually run the service, download the zip file and run the compile script, then open the service and test it in a browser, using the URLs, which should work
+To actually run the service, download the zip file and run the compile script, then open the service and test it in a browser, using the URLs, which should work when copied into a browser (the ones with spaces will not work directly from here).

 --- Test URLs ---